rdancer/Tetris-2023/README.md

 # Tetris 2023

 Welcome to Tetris 2023!
-This game was created with the help of AI, using [ChatGPT](https://openai.com/blog/chatgpt/) to generate code and instructions, followed by AI-aided debugging.
+This game was created with the help of AI, using [ChatGPT](https://openai.com/blog/chatgpt/) to generate all the code and instructions, followed by AI-aided debugging.

 To play, simply click on the [online version](https://rdancer.github.io/Tetris-2023/) or open `index.html` in your browser.
 No server is needed.